Barons Lane Halt railway station

 Barons Lane Halt railway station was a halt that served the village of Purleigh, Essex.
 It was 4 mi 24 chain from Wickford Junction.
-The sidings at this location were opened with the line on 1 October 1889, but the halt was not opened until 10 July 1922 by the Great Eastern Railway on the branch line (Engineer's Line Reference WFM) from Woodham Ferrers to Maldon West Halt.
+The sidings at this location were opened with the line on 1 October 1889, but the halt was not opened until 10 July 1922 by the Great Eastern Railway on the branch line (Engineer's Line Reference WFM) from Woodham Ferrers to Maldon East.

 It was closed in September 1939 but the line remained in use for goods traffic until 1959.
 Vic Mitchell says that freight traffic ceased on 1 April 1953.